lhcb/starterkit-lessons/21-run-2-data-flow.md

 This stream cannot be re-reconstructed because the information needed to do that is thrown away to save disk space.

-From our point of view, though, this doesn't things much because we can run DaVinci over the Turbo stream in exactly the same manor as for the stripping output.
+From our point of view, though, this doesn't change things much because we can run DaVinci over the Turbo stream in exactly the same manner as for the stripping output.
 We will just need to look in a different place to find the selection definitions, this time for _trigger lines_ rather than stripping lines.